Weekend Edition (Australian TV program)

-Weekend Edition is an Australian news and current affairs television program on Sky News Live on Saturdays and Sundays.
+Weekend Edition is an Australian news and current affairs television program on News24 on Saturdays and Sundays.
 It is the weekend incarnation of First Edition.

 Saturday Edition

-Saturday Edition is a weekly Australian news and current affairs television program on Sky News Live.
+Saturday Edition is a weekly Australian news and current affairs television program on News24.
 It is hosted by Greg Thomson and Jaynie Seal.

 The program was premiered on 9 July 2016 and runs from 7am to 10am (AEST) on Saturdays.
 It was originally planned to have the show break out for 30 minutes to allow Pyne & Marles to appear, but that program was moved to Friday afternoons after Saturday Edition began.
 The program replaces the bulk of First Edition as Sky News' breakfast program.

 The program was hosted by Paul Murray, along with Paul Murray Live.
 Coinciding with the launch of Saturday Edition, the Friday episode of Paul Murray Live became a highlights package of scenes from the previous week.
 In 2016, Seal presented news updates and Jim Callinan presented sport.

 In 2017, Caroline Marcus was added as aa co-host of the program and Thomson replaced Callinan as sports presenter, while Seal exited.
 From 4 March 2017, Seal and Thomson became main anchors of the program, with both Murray and Marcus exiting without notice.
 The pair also host Sunday Edition from 7am AEDT, but the program is 60 minutes in duration, prior to Speers on Sunday.

 Sunday Edition

-Sunday Edition (also known as Sunday Edition with Peter van Onselen) is a weekly Australian news and current affairs television program on Sky News Live.
+Sunday Edition (also known as Sunday Edition with Peter van Onselen) is a weekly Australian news and current affairs television program on News24.